bit-mancer/arduino-cooperative-multitasking/README.md

 ## Further Information

 "Cooperative multitasking" means that there is no scheduler that will suddenly preempt the execution of a thread in order to run another thread; there are no "time slices."
+Instead, each of your loops is run by a "fiber" which you can think of as a lightweight thread that stores information about which piece of your code it is running.
+Different fibers will be running different parts of your code.

+One fiber (the "main" or "original" fiber) will run the Arduino `loop()` function, and each new loop you create will be run by a new fiber; if you create two new loops then you will have three fibers in total.

-Instead, each thread (loop in our case) must periodically and explicitly yield in order to allow other threads to run.
-All threads must ultimately yield to allow the forward progression of your application across all threads.
+Each fiber (and thus loop you write) must periodically and explicitly yield in order to allow other fibers to run.
+All fibers must ultimately yield to allow the forward progression of your application.
+See the [Examples](#examples) for what it means to "yield," and see [Call order](#call-order) for a more detailed description of how fibers run your loops.

-This library is targeting single-core processors, which means that only one thread (and thus, loop) will execute at any given time.
+This library is targeting single-core processors, which means that only one fiber (and thus, loop) can execute at any given time.

 #### Timing

-Once you call `delay()` or `yield()`, other threads are allowed to run; once they have also called `delay()` or `yield()`, the first thread is allowed to run again (the threads run in a round-robin fashion).
-The amount of time the first thread has to wait before it gets another chance to run depends on how many threads (loops) you have and how long they run before they call `delay()` or `yield()`.
+Once you call `delay()` or `yield()`, other loops are allowed to run; once they have also called `delay()` or `yield()`, the first loop is allowed to run again (the loops run in a round-robin fashion).
+The amount of time the first loop has to wait before it gets another chance to run depends on how many loops you have and how long they run before they call `delay()` or `yield()`.

 You're probably familiar with `delay()`, but `yield()` might be something you haven't used before.
-Arduino's `delay()` function actually calls `yield()` periodically (about once a millisecond), and it is `yield()` itself that allows other threads to run.
-To allow all threads to run as often as possible you will want to make sure that nothing ties up the processor without calling `yield()`.
+Arduino's `delay()` function actually calls `yield()` periodically (about once a millisecond), and it is `yield()` itself that allows other loops to run.
+To allow all loops to run as often as possible you will want to make sure that nothing ties up the processor without calling `yield()`.
 For example, you'll generally want to avoid any long-running `for` or `while` loops such as this:

 ```cpp
 void loop2() {